A ministry to preschoolers, children, teens,

 – Is alleged to have committed any sexual advances or actions involving a child, teens, or vulnerable adult.
 To be clear this would include any kind of sexual advance, a request for sexual favors, sexually motivated physical contact or exposing a child, teen, or vulnerable adult to verbal, visual, or physical conduct of a sexual nature.

-All volunteers and paid workers shall immediately report to the department minister and then document any ” incident(s) of abuse”.
+All adult leaders and paid workers shall immediately report to the department minister and then document any ” incident(s) of abuse”.
 Any person making such a report shall keep the information strictly otherwise confidential.

 Responding to the report:

-When there is suspicion of an “incident(s) of abuse” or an immediate danger of same, all volunteers, paid workers, or staff are to follow this line of action:
+When there is suspicion of an “incident(s) of abuse” or an immediate danger of same, all volunteers, adult leaders, paid workers, or staff are to follow this line of action: